 Forex is a Margined Product

-Forex is a margined product, meaning that in order to trade Forex, traders will borrow money to make the investment.
+Forex is a margined product, meaning to trade Forex, traders will borrow money to make the investment.
 This is done using something called leverage.

 Leverage is a financial tool that allows you to increase the possible profits from a trade.
-With leverage, you can trade bigger trade sizes than what your account could normally trade.
-Leverage is either offered by your broker or a liquid provider they work with.
+With leverage, you can trade bigger trade sizes than what your account could typically trade.
+Leverage is either offered by your broker or a 3rd party liquid provider like a bank.
 Depending on the broker, and the experience of the trader, the broker makes more leverage available to you.